Studienorientierung & Studienwahl

 Yes!
 In case your Bachelor degree earned you just 180 ECTS (3 years of study), you may have to take additional courses (pre-master bridging courses) at our university to bring your ECTS points up to 210.

 In general, the basis for evaluation will be your Bachelor’s degree only.

-The Master Admission Test (120 min, in English) consists of multiple choice, true/false and open questions in the field of marketing.
+The Master Admission Test may consist of multiple choice, true/false and/or open questions in the field of marketing.
 Together with the invitation, you will receive a reading list in order to prepare for the test.
 The test is a vital part of the application process for applicants who would otherwise need to provide a GMAT due to the (expected) final average grade of the Bachelor’s degree.
 The test takes place in Nürnberg.

 The Master Admission Test (IB-MAT) serves as proof of standard knowledge acquired in a Bachelor's program in the fields of marketing which is required to succesfully complete the MIMA program.